longshorej/csi/README.md

 ## Install

+You can find static binaries for Linux and macOS on the [Github Releases](https://github.com/longshorej/csi/releases) page.

-You can use `cargo` to install the tool.
+Alternatively, you can use `cargo` to install the tool on any platform that Rust supports.

 ```bash
 cargo install csi